TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 # Permanent Storage on SD Cards

 > SD Cards are Cost-Effective to Permanently Store Data.
-You Can Also Use Them To Export Data From A Device To Your PC.
+Plus You Can Use Them To Export Data From A Device To Your PC.

 SD Cards (memory cards) can store large amounts of data permanently, and since SD cards can be removed, they are an excellent way of transferring data (i.e. sensor data) to a PC to do evaluations.